A New Industrial Revolution

 In 2013, the U.S. Federal Trade Commission settled with TRENDnet, an IoT vendor that supplied home viewing technology called SecureView.
 Despite the vendor's claim that its products were secure, they in fact had an exploit that allowed them to be controlled remotely by anyone with the camera's address.
 There was also a third-party website where absolutely anyone could click a camera to see what the camera could see.
 (Source for previous examples: IT Business Edge, Beware the Hidden Dangers of the Internet of Things).

-These types of threats put manufacturing, the automotive, and other industries on notice as the ability to seize data from or take control of inanimate devices is now possible with wireless Internet connections.
+These types of threats put manufacturing, the automotive, and other industries on notice as the ability to seize data from or take control of inanimate devices are now possible with wireless Internet connections.
 Supply chains can become susceptible to attacks, causing a complete disruption in business operations.
-This in turn means lost revenue, a depletion in consumer confidence, and hardship in rebounding.
+This, in turn, means lost revenue, a depletion in consumer confidence, and hardship in rebounding.

 Smartphones increasingly have the ability to remotely control an entire ecosystem of new devices, but these Wi-Fi connections need heavy security to protect personal data bouncing between these products (Source: U.S. News, The Privacy, Security Risks of the Internet of Things).